Articles

 Begin by comprehending the Gramm-Leach-Bliley Act’s Safeguards Rule (16 CFR Part 314).
 You’ll be tasked with establishing an information security program, designating a program manager, and implementing an IT & security risk management program that focuses on identifying, tracking, and mitigating security risks.

 Do your homework.
 Figure out what the GLBA Safeguards Rule entails (CFR 314).
-You’ll need to maintain an information security program, assign an individual to oversee said information security program, and implement an Information Security Risk Management (ISRM) program which will involve identifying, tracking, and remediating risks.
+You’ll need to maintain an information security program, assign an individual to oversee said information security program, and implement an Information Security Risk Management (ISRM) program, which will involve identifying, tracking, and remediating risks.

-Scope your Institution
+Scope your institution

 Not all parts of your institution are subject to the GLBA Safeguards Rule.
 As the regulatory landscape evolves, it’s essential to maintain a comprehensive IT asset and third-party inventory that includes data storage locations, data classification, and responsible parties.
 While only Federal Tax Information (FTI) is currently designated as Controlled Unclassified Information (CUI), it’s prudent to prepare for potential future expansions of this classification by the Department of Education to include all data used in the administration of student financial aid programs.